michellengho/MICB475-Group12/Meeting_Minutes/Oct22.md

 -

 ## Action Items
-- Aims 1 & 2: alpha and beta diversity on smoking and inflammation: look at all diversity metrics (Shannon, etc.)
+- Aim 1: alpha and beta diversity on smoking and inflammation: look at all diversity metrics (Shannon, etc.): *Sherin* & *Amy*
+- Aim 2: alpha and beta diversity on smoking: *Arian* & *Wei-Wei*
 - PCoA plots (weighted and unweighted)
 - Distance metrics
 - Core microbiome